County monitors and prepares for high water conditions in spring runoff season

 The Colorado Snotel website (a website that shows snow water equivalents that are measured using special sensors) is showing a snowpack that is exceeding what has been measured since the Snotel measurements began in the early 1980s.
 This means that stream runoff conditions could bring high water to many areas around Garfield County, depending on how quickly temperatures rise and the weather conditions leading up to the changes in temperature.
 Currently, the peak runoff is predicted to take place in mid-June.
 The Garfield County Public Works staff will stay informed regarding peak flow predictions as conditions change throughout the runoff season and take mitigation measures.

 The Road and Bridge Department is preparing for high water conditions in several ways.
 Roads that are subject to flooding have been identified and will be protected using appropriate protection measures or barriers to close roads if conditions warrant.
 The District Foremen and Assistant County Engineer are inspecting bridges to assess scour potential.
 Road crews are inspecting upstream of bridges and culverts and clearing debris where possible to prevent infrastructure damage.
 In the coming weeks, sand bags will be filled and available for community use at the Hunter Mesa Road and Bridge Shop.
 Empty sand bags will also be available.
-Information on the specifics of acquiring sand bags will be posted here on the county website.

 According to the State Staff Bridge Report, Garfield County has 4-bridges that are “scour critical” and may require closure in the event of high water.
 The locations of these bridges are as follows: